Screening tests for colorectal (colon) cancer

 - Have a first-degree relative (parent, brother, sister, or child) with an adenomatous polyp or colorectal cancer.

 - Have had adenomatous polyps removed from your colon.
-This type of polyp is more likely to turn into cancer, but the risk is still very low.

 - Have inflammatory bowel disease, such as ulcerative colitis or Crohn's disease.